 Note that the diameter of the circle of confusion is proportional to the diameter of the lens.
 The lens diameter is often expressed as the lens’s f-number , which expresses diameter as a fraction of focal length, .

-It is generally necessary to trace many rays for each image pixel in order to adequately sample the lens for smooth depth of field.
-Figure 6.13 shows the landscape scene from Figure 6.9 with only four samples per pixel (Figure 6.9 had 2048 samples per pixel).
+It is generally necessary to trace many rays for each image pixel in order to adequately sample the lens for smooth defocus blur.
+Figure 5.15 shows the landscape scene from Figure 5.11 with only four samples per pixel (Figure 5.11 had 2048 samples per pixel).

-The ConcentricSampleDisk() function, defined in Chapter 13, takes a sample position in and maps it to a 2D unit disk centered at the origin .
+The SampleUniformDiskConcentric() function, which is defined in Section A.5.1, takes a sample position in and maps it to a 2D unit disk centered at the origin .
 To turn this into a point on the lens, these coordinates are scaled by the lens radius.
 The CameraSample class provides the lens-sampling parameters in the pLens member variable.

 The ray’s origin is this point on the lens.
 Now it is necessary to determine the proper direction for the new ray.
 We know that all rays from the given image sample through the lens must converge at the same point on the plane of focus.
 Furthermore, we know that rays pass through the center of the lens without a change in direction, so finding the appropriate point of convergence is a matter of intersecting the unperturbed ray from the pinhole model with the plane of focus and then setting the new ray’s direction to be the vector from the point on the lens to the intersection point.